Griffin-Thomas/Applied_Data_Science_Capstone/docs/index.md

 ### Exploratory Data Analysis
 Foursquare's API was then queried to collect a list of around 4000 breakfast restaurants within a 2 km radius of each of these neighbourhoods.
 The list was processed and filtered by omitting large fast-food chains such as Tim Hortons and Starbucks, resulting in a list of around 2900 restaurants.
 I was more interested in analyzing smaller breakfast restaurants.

-It was interesting to look at the number of breakfast restaurants per neighbourhood:
+Here is a look at the number of breakfast restaurants per neighbourhood:

 | Neighbourhood                                | Total Breakfast Restaurants |
 |----------------------------------------------|-----------------------------|